laojala/robot_docker_demo/README.md

 Things to consider:

    * If workflow needs secrets, those can be stored in repository settings.
 Secret is used in the flow like this `${{ secrets.MY_SECRET_NAME }}`
+   * Docker image `ppodgorsek/robot-framework:latest` is not versioned. `latest` tag can contain any version of the Robot Framework and other libraries. *It is strongly advised to use some other version controlled image for running tests.*

 ## Acknowledgments